Forward-mode automatic differentiation for the tensor renormalization group and its relation to the impurity method: Numerical results

-We also extend the forward-mode AD formulation to the three-dimensional HOTRG.
-We perform calculations for the three-dimensional Ising model at $D=32$ and at the estimated critical temperature $T_c=4.5079$, determined from $X$.
-The volume dependence of $\left|\pdv{X}{T}\right|_{T=T_c}$ and $1/\nu_{\mathrm{eff},i}$ is shown in Figs.~\ref{fig:dX_vs_L_3D} and~\ref{fig:bloc_vs_L_3D}.
-We report data every three HOTRG steps, at which the coarse-grained lattice becomes isotropic.
-Even in the three-dimensional case, $\log\left|\pdv{X}{T}\right|_{T=T_c}$ exhibits power-law scaling with respect to $\log L$.
-However, $1/\nu_{\mathrm{eff},i}$ is slightly larger than the known value and shows a strong dependence on $L$.
-From a linear fit of $L=2^2$ to $2^7$, we obtain $\nu(D=32)=0.571(4)$.
-We attribute the deviation from the known value, $\nu=0.629971(4)$ obtained from conformal bootstrap~\cite{Kos:2016ysd} and instability to TRG steps to the limited bond dimension in the three-dimensional HOTRG calculation.
+Figure~\ref{fig:nu_vs_chi_3d} shows the $1/D$ dependence of the estimated $1/\nu$ together with the known value $\nu=0.629971(4)$ obtained from the conformal bootstrap~\cite{Kos:2016ysd}.
+The critical temperatures are estimated with a resolution of $10^{-4}$.
+As $D$ increases, $1/\nu$ becomes closer to the known value.
+However, at small bond dimensions, we observed the estimated value strongly depends on the choice of the volume range and on the definition of $X$, namely, on which direction is extended.
+We also comment on the resolution of $T_c$.
+Since a more precise determination of $T_c $ is computationally expensive, we performed the calculation with a resolution of only $10^{-4}$, which is of the same order as the convergence of $T_c(D)$ with respect to $D$.
+Therefore, the estimated value also includes a systematic error coming from how close the estimated critical temperature is to the actual $T_c$ at fixed $D$.

+From the above discussion, we conclude that, in the three-dimensional case, the estimate is affected by several additional sources of systematic error.
+We attribute the deviation from the known value, as well as the instabilities discussed above, to the limited bond dimension in the three-dimensional HOTRG calculation.
 We also find that the specific heat is not smooth at accessible $D$ in three dimensions (data not shown), which is likely due to discontinuities in the SVD differentiation and numerical instability associated with the large degeneracy of singular values as well as the limited bond dimension in the three-dimensional Ising model.
+We leave further investigation at larger $D$ for future work.